calint/zen-one/README.md

 third try at fpga verilog vivado

 * same toy 16 bit retro cpu as 'zen-x' but re-written
-* ad-hoc pipe-line where the next instruction is fetched while current is executed
+* ad-hoc pipeline where the next instruction is fetched while current is executed
-* ad-hoc hazard resolution for register being loaded and used in the same instruction
+* ad-hoc pipeline resolution for register being loaded and used in the same instruction
 * dual-port RAM instead of ROM and RAM
 * one cycle per instruction for ALU, load and store
 * two cycles for load immediate